 Turn off the pump and shift the valve to “filter.”
 This setting is the normal operating mode.
 You can turn your pump back on.

 You did it!
 Now you know how to replace a lateral in a pool sand filter, and you didn’t even have to call for help.
+Check out my recommendations for the best pool filtration options and pump options if you need a complete replacement.

 Questions?
 Let me know.
-And for more maintenance tips, head over to my guide on troubleshooting common pool sand filter problems.
+And for more maintenance tips, head to my guide on troubleshooting common pool sand filter problems.